Policy for acquisition of the right to use domain names under the top level domain .lv

 1.16.
 Registrar – a person which has signed the agreement with the Registry and provides domain name registration services by registering domain names on behalf of the domain name holder.

 1.17.
-Registry – Agency of the University of Latvia the Institute of Mathematics and Computer Science, which has created, maintains and administers publicly available data base containing information about the top level domain „.lv” and ensures continuous availability and accessibility of the data base to the Internet users.
+Registry – the Institute of Mathematics and Computer Science, which has created, maintains and administers publicly available data base containing information about the top level domain „.lv” and ensures continuous availability and accessibility of the data base to the Internet users.

 1.18.
 Registry data base – the data base containing all domain names registered under the top level domain „.lv”.